kaustav202/HomePal/README.md

 # HomePal

-A all in one online platform for everything related to real estate.
+An all in one online platform for everything related to real estate.
 Buy, sell or rent your desired asset effortlessly through this portal.

 ## Running Locally